rcurrie/kubernetes/README.md

-# kubenetes
+# Kubernetes

-Various snippets and tooling to use a kubernetes cluster
+Basic examples of directly using Kubernetes to spin up a server with secrets as well as run a job